KreslavskiKD/nexign-kotlin-bp/README.md

 Benchmarks: For now it handles about 2M RPM of `/start` requests.
 I don't know when the denial of service happens, because when I tried to make such a benchmark on the same PC where the server ran the JMeter I used for benchmarking died first...
 After 95 seconds and about 3.5M requests.
 Max latency was about 1350 ms, but I can't guarantee, because the results can't be saved - the JMeter dies.

+There is also a swagger page at `/swagger` for better experience.

 Common route prefix: `/scenarios`

 ### Start scenario: `/start`